spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/10-required-iam-policies.md

 # Required IAM Policies

 Palette requires proper Amazon Web Services (AWS) permissions to operate and perform actions on your behalf.
-The following policies include all the required permissions for common provisioning clusters through Palette.
+The following policies include all the permissions needed for cluster provisioning with Palette.
  <br />

 * Controllers Policy